forceedge01/behat-fail-aid/README.md

 ### Size (string):
 The size of the screenshot to be taken on failure.
 At present, does not reset the size of the window.
 May conflict with the maximiseWindow API.

+### hostDirectory (string):
+If running against a VM or container, you can set this path to the screenshots directory on the host machine.
+The screenshots will be produced the same, the output will be for your host machine instead.

 siteFilters option:
 --------------------